 - The TOE must provide protection of the confidentiality and integrity of the User Data, the TSF Data, and the MRTD's chip Embedded Software.
-This includes protection against attacks with enhanced-basic attack potential by means of - measuring through galvanic contacts representing a direct physical probing on the chip's surface except on pads being bonded (using standard tools for measuring voltage and current) or with a prior
+This includes protection against attacks with enhanced-basic attack potential by means of - measuring through galvanic contacts representing a direct physical probing on the chip's surface except on pads being bonded (using standard tools for measuring voltage and current) or - measuring not using galvanic contacts, but other types of physical interaction between electrical charges (using tools used in solid-state physics research and IC failure analysis), with a prior reverse-engineering to understand the design and its properties and functions.

-- measuring not using galvanic contacts, but other types of physical interaction between electrical charges (using tools used in solid-state physics research and IC failure analysis), - manipulation of the hardware and its security functionality, as well as - controlled manipulation of memory contents (User Data, TSF-data)
+- manipulation of the hardware and its security functionality, as well as - controlled manipulation of memory contents (User Data, TSF-data)